Divrai2402/Student-help-desk/README.md

 Student Help Desk
 A complete, real-time Student Help Desk application built with HTML, CSS, and JavaScript, powered by Google Firebase for the backend.
 This project allows students to sign up, log in, submit support tickets, and engage in two-way communication with administrators.

-(Note: You would need to take a screenshot of your live app and upload it to your repository to make this image link work)

 Features
 User Authentication: Secure sign-up and sign-in with Email/Password and Google Sign-In.